Luleå Airport – gateway to Lappland

-Luleå Airport is the fifth largest airport in Sweden in terms of passenger numbers.
+Luleå Airport is the sixth largest airport in Sweden in terms of passenger numbers.
 Out of a total of 1,100 people working at the airport, about 115 are employed by Swedavia and approximately 900 by the Swedish Ministry of Defence.
 Seven scheduled airlines and nine charter companies operate at the airport.

 Luleå Airport offers everything you need to ensure a good start to your journey or visit to the region.
 Here you can find a range of commercial services, a restaurant and a café plus a duty free shop, good parking, internet access, and possibilities for weddings, conference rooms and VIP lounges.